Manu343726/Manu343726.github.io/_posts/2016-03-13-the-road-for-reflection-tagging-types.markdown

 *Feel free to jump over this if you already know about `constexpr`.*

-`constexpr` is feature available since C++11 which gives the possibility of writing C++ code to be evaluated (Actually interpreted by the compiler) at compile time.
+`constexpr` is feature available since C++11 which gives the option of writing C++ code to be evaluated (Actually interpreted by the compiler) at compile time.
 Here's an example: